-Cullen Park is located in the western regions of Houston.
+People can find Cullen Park in the western regions of Houston.
 The 10,500 plus acres of land in this Harris County Precinct 3 park serves two essential purposes.

 First and foremost, the land serves as a flood control project.
 Decades ago the U.S. Army Corps of Engineers constructed large earthen dams both north and south of Interstate 10.
 Barker Reservoir is to the south of I-10 with Addicks Reservoir to the north.
-Cullen Park is located in Addicks Reservoir.
+Cullen Park is in Addicks Reservoir.
 The address is 19008 Saums Road, Houston, Texas 77084.

-When torrential rains arrive with northern flooding tributaries of creeks and bayous draining into this area, this park is occasionally closed to the public.
+When torrential rains arrive with northern flooding tributaries of creeks and bayous draining into this area, this park sometimes closes.
 The land suddenly takes on the appearance of a pond or lake.
 The waters in these reservoirs keep other areas of Houston from being flooded.

-Fortunately, because of a multi-million dollar donation from the Cullen Foundation paired with Houston city funding, Cullen Park was developed.
+Because of a multi-million dollar donation from the Cullen Foundation paired with Houston city funding, Cullen Park came into being.
 The land was leased from the U.S. Army Corps of Engineers to the City of Houston in 1983 and construction began a year later.

 The other essential purpose of this area (in addition to sporadic flood control) was to provide residents a place to play, relax, and enjoy the outdoors.

-The park was developed in two phases.
+Park development happened in two phases.
 Saums Road bisects Cullen Park.
-Phase one just south of Saums is where four well-lighted baseball and softball fields were developed.
+Phase one just south of Saums is where people find four well-lighted baseball and softball fields.